MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/declare-statement.md

 [ **Public** |**Private** ] **Declare** **Function**_name_**Lib** **"**_libname_**"** [ **Alias** **"**_aliasname_**"** ] [ **(** [ _arglist_ ] **)** ] [ **As**_type_ ]
 VBA7 Declare Statement Syntax

- **Note**  For code to run in 64-bit versions of Microsoft Office all Declare statements must include the  **PtrSafe** keyword, and all data types in the **Declare** statement (parameters and return values) that need to store 64-bit quantities must be updated to use[LongLong](longlong-data-type.md) for 64-bit integrals or[LongPtr](longptr-data-type.md) for pointers and handles.
+ **Note**  For code to run in 64-bit versions of Microsoft Office all Declare statements must include the  **PtrSafe** keyword, and all data types in the **Declare** statement (parameters and return values) that need to store 64-bit quantities must be updated to use[LongLong](longlong-data-type.md) for 64-bit integrals or [LongPtr](longptr-data-type.md) for pointers and handles.

  **Syntax 1 (Sub)**
 [ **Public** |**Private** ] **Declare** **PtrSafe** ** Sub**_name_**Lib** **"**_libname_**"** [ **Alias** **"**_aliasname_**"** ] [ **(** [ _arglist_ ] **)** ]